Our exhibitions and spaces

-The 2nd floor of the building would have once been individual bedrooms for the police, firemen who lived onsite from 1900 - 1924 and later used as offices by the Police until 1965.
-Six former bedrooms now form our 'Today's Emergency Services' exhibition.
-This exhibition takes a brief look at the emergency services including mountain rescue, RNLI, HM Coastguard and the Air Ambulance Service.
+The second floor of the building once housed individual bedrooms for the police, firemen who lived onsite from 1900 until 1924.
+Six of these former bedrooms now form our 'Today's Emergency Services' exhibition.
+This exhibition takes a brief look at the work of the modern emergency services including mountain rescue, RNLI, HM Coastguard and the Air Ambulance Service.

-Within this area you will also find an interactive house fire and road traffic display, and a driving simulator to test your road skills.
-Jump on one of our police motorbikes and see a real police chase.
+You'll also find an interactive house fire and road traffic display, and a driving simulator to test your road skills.
+Jump on one of our police motorbikes and experience a real police chase.

 Temporary exhibition space

-This exhibition space is located on the 1st floor of the museum and is regular changed as our temporary exhibition.
+This exhibition space is located on the first floor of the museum and is used for temporary exhibits and displays.

-Currently a mini exhibition dedicated to art work created for fire station open days during the 1980's and 90's.
-The three large structures tell their own stories and have been created and painted by firefighters.
-Firefighters all have a story to tell about each other, also on display is the station door from the former Division Street Fire Station that has been painted as a mix of stories about the firefighters who worked their.
+It is currently hosting a mini exhibition dedicated to artwork created for fire station open days during the 1980s and 90s.
+The three large structures have been created and painted by firefighters, and each tells a unique story about life in the service.
+Also on display is the station door from the former Division Street Fire Station in Sheffield, painted to show a whole host of stories about the firefighters who worked there.

 Learning and Discovery room 1

-Learning and Discovery room 1 was originally the mess room (dining room) when the station was in operation.
+Learning and Discovery room 1 was originally the mess room (dining room) when our building was an operational station.

 Learning and Discovery room 2

-Learning and Discovery room 2 was originally the Kitchen when the station was in operation.
+Learning and Discovery room 2 was originally the kitchen of the police, fire and ambulance station.

 'The Tack Room' Coffee Shop

-Our cosey Coffee Shop is located on the Ground Floor and can be accessed directly from the museum entrance.
-Named after the original use of this room, 'The Tack Room' would have once been the room where the 'tack' from the horses would be hung in front of the open fire to dry, so it's name reflects the history of the space.
+Our cosy Coffee Shop is located on the ground floor and can be accessed directly from the museum entrance.
+It is housed in the station's original tack room, where the 'tack' or harnesses from the horses would be hung in front of the open fire to dry, so it's name reflects the history of the space.